oracle/node-oracledb/.github/issue_template.md

 Review the install instructions at https://github.com/oracle/node-oracledb/blob/master/INSTALL.md

-Review your output and logs.  **Google any errors** Try to install in a different way.
-Try some potential solutions.
+Use the `--verbose` option for `npm install oracledb`.
+Review your output and logs.
+Try to install in a different way.  **Google anything that looks like an error.**  Try some potential solutions.

 For Node 4 onwards, you need a compiler with C++11 support.
+On Linux use GCC 4.7 or later.

 Did the error indicate a network connection issue?
 Do you need to set `http_proxy`?